| Crew resource management in general aviation for

 clarification of issues, identification of areas of agreement or

-Data reduction employed either measures of central
+disagreement, and a determination of priorities.
+Data analysis Data reduction employed either measures of central

 tendency, or rank order for selection of preferred items.
 Means and